If you are thinking of applying to Engineering at the University of Cambridge, you will likely have come across the ENGAA.

 We go over everything you need to know for the ENGAA.

 What is the ENGAA?

-The Engineering Admissions Assessment (ENGAA) is a two-hour written exam taken by prospective Cambridge Engineering applicants.
+The Engineering Admissions Assessment (ENGAA) is a subject-specific Admissions Test.

 Section 1A tests Maths and Physics.
 There are 20 multiple choice questions in this section and you are not allowed a calculator.

-No, you can only sit the ENGAA once per admissions cycle and you can’t use the score more than once.
-This means that if you want to apply the following year, you will have to take the ENGAA again.
+You can only sit the ENGAA once per admissions cycle, meaning you cannot resit the Admissions Test.
+This also means if you are reapplying the following year, you will have to take the ENGAA once again.

-You can usually sit the ENGAA at your school or college (ask your exams officer for more information).
-Alternatively, if your school isn’t a registered test centre or you’re not attending a school or college, you can sit the ENGAA at an authorised test centre.
+Usually, you will sit the ENGAA at you school or college if they are a registered test centre.
+However, if your school is not a registered test centre of you are not attending a school or college, you can sit the ENGAA at any authorised test centre.